TripleAze/Walmart-Sales-Analysis-Project/README.md

 - Average ratings for transactions based on spending tiers.
 - Exploring patterns between ratings and revenue.

-## Future Work

-- **Visualization:** Creating dashboards in Power BI to visualize key insights.
-- **Predictive Analysis:** Using machine learning techniques to predict future sales trends.
-- **Enhancing Queries:** Adding more complex joins and subqueries for deeper insights.

 ## How to Use

 ### Clone the Repository